jeongwhanchoi/CarND-Traffic-Sign-Classifier/writeup.md

 ## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
-* Explore, summarize and visualize the data set
-* Design, train and test a model architecture
-* Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

-[//]: # "Image References"

-[image1]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
-[speed_limit_80]: ./test_images/speed_limit_80.jpg "speed_limit_80"

----
 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.